Google Meet: History

 After being invite-only and quietly releasing an iOS app in February 2017, Google formally launched Meet in March 2017.
 The service was unveiled as a video conferencing app for up to 30 participants, described as an enterprise-friendly version of Hangouts.
 It was available through applications for desktop, Android, and iOS.

 While Google Meet introduced the above features to upgrade the original Hangouts application, some standard Hangouts features were deprecated, including viewing attendees and chat simultaneously.
 The number of video feeds allowed at one time was also reduced to 8 (while up to 4 feeds can be shown in the "tiles" layout), prioritizing those attendees who most recently used their microphone.
 Additionally, features such as the chatbox were changed to overlay the video feeds, rather than resizing the latter to fit.
+During the COVID-19 pandemic in 2020, Google suspended its usual 60-minute limit for unpaid accounts, extending unlimited call durations until March 2021.
 On November 1, 2022, Hangouts was officially converted and no longer available.
-Google suspended its usual 60-minute limit for unpaid accounts.

 In August 2020, it was reported that Google was planning to eventually merge Google Duo with the business-oriented Google Meet.
 In December 2021, this objective had been dropped, but Duo continued to be available and updated.
 In June 2022, Google reversed course and announced that Duo would, in fact, be merged into Meet.
 The merger began in August, with the Duo mobile app being renamed Meet.
 The Google Duo web app now also redirects to the Google Meet web app.
 The original Meet app is intended to be phased out over the next months.
 Google Meet Legacy (Duo) calling will be discontinued in September 2025.

 Platforms

-Google Meet is available to Android and iOS devices, as well web application.
-Compatibility with Android TV it was launched in 2022, replacing Google Duo app, with the possibility of making calls, but not supported currently to create or join meetings, and offered compatibility in Samsung Smart TV on October 18, 2022, but was discontinued on March 9, 2024.
+Google Meet is available to Android and iOS devices, as well a web application.
+Compatibility with Android TV was launched in 2022, replacing Google Duo app, with the support for making calls but without the ability to create or join meetings.
+It later gained compatibility with Samsung Smart TVs on October 18, 2022, but was discontinued on March 9, 2024.